 Keep in mind that as your business grows, then you’ll be better off paying a small fee to access the more comprehensive premium solution.
 It will help free up time so that you can focus on winning more clients -- not to mention the peace of mind it will offer you.

 Bonsai Tax has a simple appeal: it offers more bang for your buck than most tax software.
-Not only does it make claiming tax write-offs more straightforward, but it also provides other features that make your solopreneur life much easier.
+Not only does it make claiming tax write-offs more straightforward, but the freelancer app also provides other features that make your solopreneur life much easier.
 Some of these features include:

 Test drive the software today and uncover how much money you'll save on your taxes.

-When you’re self-employed, there’s a wide range of business expenses you can deduct -- some of which may go under your radar when you’re calculating your deductions manually.
+When you’re self-employed, there’s a wide range of business expenses you can deduct and tax hacks you can take advantage of.
+Some of which may go under your radar when you’re calculating your deductions manually.
 The tricky part is distinguishing personal expenses from business-related spending.
 But Bonsai Tax can do most of the hard work for you.

 Some business costs you can write off include: